tomansley/SimpliListViews/README.md

     /*
      * This method is required to implement the ListViewAction interface.
 If processing is successful the
      * UI component expects the string 'Ok' to be returned.
 Any other string and the UI component assumes
-     * processing has failed and the returned string is the error message to be displayed.
+     * processing has failed and the returned string is used as the error message displayed.
      *
      * @param recordIds a list of recordIds that have been sent for processing.
      * @param fieldValues a list of key/value parameters.
 These parameters are configured.
      */
     public override String process(List<String> recordIds, Map<String, Object> fieldValues) {
-        System.debug('Hello - this is where the processing of the records takes place');
+        System.debug('Hello - ' + (String) fieldValues.get('FirstName') + '.
+This is where the processing of the records takes place');

         return simpli_lv.ListViewAction.RESULT_OK;
     }